rohittir/FileServer-Application/README.md

 <p>Multiple clients can talk to the server at the same time. </p>

 <p> The server's root directory is the working directory where the server has been sarted and all the files are stored on that root folder.</p>
-<p> It is recommended to use the server file path as /folder/file.ext and not the absolute path (if running on the same system and you knoe the absolute location), when using the commands for upload/download on the client </p>
+<p> It is recommended to use the server file path as /folder/file.ext and not the absolute path (when running on the same system and you know the absolute server path), when using the commands for upload/download on the client </p>